Rajasi7102/CodeClauseInternship_Resume/README.md

 # CodeClauseInternship_Resume
-Resume Making by htm nd css
+Resume Making by html  and css